danieledema/danieledema.github.io/content/publications/20231205-what_you_see.md

 date = '2023-11-26T12:07:04Z'
 draft = false
-title = 'What You See Is What You Get: Experience Ranking with Deep Neural Dataset-to-Dataset Similarity for Topological Localisation' tags = ["conference", "graph", "explainability", "registration", "pointcloud"]
+title = 'What You See Is What You Get: Experience Ranking with Deep Neural Dataset-to-Dataset Similarity for Topological Localisation' tags = ["conference", "representation", "localisation"]
 +++

 ### Abstract